Oil Prices Up as Bigger Producers Stick to Cuts

 Continue Reading Below

-Light, sweet crude for August delivery recently gained 35 cents, or 0.8%, to $43.09 a barrel on the New York Mercantile Exchange.
-Brent, the global benchmark, gained 35 cents, or 0.8%, to $45.57 a barrel on ICE Futures Europe.
-Despite the gains, both are on pace for their fifth-straight weekly loss, about 3.7%.
+Light, sweet crude for August delivery settled up 27 cents, or 0.6%, at $43.01 a barrel on the New York Mercantile Exchange.
+Brent crude, the global benchmark, gained 32 cents, or 0.7%, to $45.54 a barrel on ICE Futures Europe.

+That wasn't enough to overcome large losses from earlier this week, leaving U.S. prices down 4.4% and global prices down 3.9% over the last five sessions.
+Both are on five-week losing streaks, the longest for U.S. oil since 2015.

 Signs that big producers are abiding by their deal to limit output and weather-related output challenges in the U.S. supported prices.
 The recent moves higher came after crude plunged into a bear market this week for the first time since last summer, as the oversupply is so far proving immune to the limits set by the Organization of the Petroleum Exporting Countries and its big-producer allies including Russia.